 All Devices, including smartphones and home assistants, are composed of Nodes1.
 A Node is a unique identifiable and addressable resource in a network that a user can perceive as functionally whole.
 Network communication in Matter originates and terminates at a Node.

 Nodes are a collection of Endpoints.
 Each Endpoint encloses a feature set.
 For instance, an Endpoint might relate to a lighting functionality, while another relates to motion detection, and another deals with utilities such as Device OTA.

 Within an Endpoint a Node has one or more Clusters.
-These are another step in the Device hierarchy, as they group specific functionality such as on/off cluster on a smart plug, or level control cluster on a dimmable light endpoint.
+These are another step in the Device hierarchy, as they group specific functionality such as a on/off cluster on a smart plug, or a level control cluster on a dimmable light endpoint.

 A Node may also have several Endpoints, each creating an instance of the same functionality.
-For example a light fixture may expose independent control of individual lights or a power strip may expose control of individual sockets.
+For example, a light fixture may expose independent control of individual lights or a power strip may expose control of individual sockets.

 At the last level we'll find Attributes, which are states held by the node, such as the current level attribute of a level control cluster.
 Attributes may be defined as different data types such as uint8, strings or arrays.